Scottapotamas/stm32-camera/Firmware/README.md

 ## Toolchain and Install

 I use the [SW4 System Workbench for STM32](http://www.openstm32.org/System+Workbench+for+STM32) for development and debugging.
 Follow the install instructions from openstm and everything should be reasonably easy to get working.
-The Eclipse project includes the config file for the debugging setup.
+The Eclipse project includes the config file for the debugging setup with both STLink and J-Link.

+If you use a STLink programmer (either standalone or on a ST Discovery/Nucleo board) this should be all you need.

+I use the SEGGER J-Link, so installing the J-Link software and the Eclipse plugin (Use Eclipse's "Install new software" and use the http://gnu-mcu-eclipse.netlify.com/v4-neon-updates source.
+I only install the J-Link plugin)

 ## Importing and navigating source